TabletopsAndAnvils/Foundry-Stream-Module/README.md

 - `Chat Type` - How incoming messages from Twitch should be assigned.
 Depending on different modules being used, it may be desirable to change how a chat card is created.
 Options are OOC, IC, Emote, Roll and Other.
 Default setting is OOC.
 - `Quiet Mode` - Filters rolls such as attacks, checks and spells from being sent to Twitch, only allows OOC, IC, Emote and Other to be passed along to the stream.
 - `Send Connect Message` - Turn on/off announcement message when connecting to a Twitch channel chat.</p>
+- `Announcements` - These are announcements to be broadcast to your channel every x seconds.
+- `Chat Dice` - Turn on/off the dice roller in Twitch Chat.
+- `Join Announcement` - Supposedly sends messages to people who join your channel, however it may be depreciated and therefor only here until I take it out.
+If it actually works, please drop me a line!

 ## Features ##
 - `Chat` - Two way communication between Foundry and Twitch.